Research interests

 Quantum information

-Multi-prover proofs
+Multi-prover proofs and perfect zero-knowledge

 Nonlocal games are closely connected with multiprover proofs.
 Using the